Certifications / Cloud

 Utilize the AWS Cloud for Web Site Hosting

 EC2 instances are perfect for building a LAMP or WISA stack.
-By taking advantage of Amazon's global network infrastructure, network performance and availability far exceed anything you can build locally.
-A self-managed EC2 instance can be better tailored to your specs compared to using a web host or colocation.
+By using Amazon's global network infrastructure, network performance and availability far exceed anything you can build locally.
+A self-managed EC2 instance can be better tailored to your specs than a web host or colocation.
 Updates can be rolled out according to your schedule, security is more robust, and EC2 can be cheaper than other server options.

 Setting up a cloud-based web server is extremely simple.
 You can choose an AMI image with your preferred web and database servers already installed, or start with the barebones Amazon Linux 2 or Windows Server 2019 Base.
 After selecting the appropriate AMI from the console, you configure your security keys, launch the instance, and log in to the terminal.
 You can transfer files using an FTP client, set up your web server and database as needed, and you're good to go.